CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-hol-microsoft-dev-box-for-developers-hol1-ex1.md

 1. Wait for the deployment to complete before proceeding with the next task.

-## Task 2: Create Network connection
+## Task 2: Create a Network connection

 In this task, you'll configure the network connection using Dev Center.
 Network connections determine the region into which dev boxes are deployed and allow them to be connected to your existing virtual networks.